mobxjs/mst-gql/README.md

 # 🚀 Installation 🚀

-Installation: `yarn add mobx mobx-state-tree mobx-react@6.0.0-rc.4 react react-dom mst-gql graphql-request`
+Installation: `yarn add mobx mobx-state-tree mobx-react react react-dom mst-gql graphql-request`

 If you want to use graphql tags, also install: `yarn add graphql graphql-tag`